SPEAK VISUALLY Receive practical tips on how to

 One of the greatest reasons for this is so that a brand can maintain its color schemes from print to web.
 These systems were also created because Pantone knows that some designs stay on the computer and never make it to print, like websites and social media.

 Pantone also wants to make it easy for web designers and marketers to use the Pantone Color of the Year.

-The Pantone Color Systems - Graphics is a collection of tools for designers and marketers that makes it easy to transfer color inspirations from swatches to computers and onto print.
+The Pantone Color System offers a collection of tools for designers and marketers that makes it easy to transfer color inspirations from swatches to computers and onto print.
 Pantone also offers systems for fashion and product design.

 For a faster solution, you can also easily use the Pantone Color Finder.

-These are the color codes for this year’s color, Classic Blue.
+These are the color codes for this year’s colors, Ultimate Gray and Illuminating.

 Before looking at all the previous colors of the year, let’s take a look at the brand new Color of the Year, Classic Blue.

 As we enter a whole new decade, Classic Blue arrives to impart a sense of dependability and reassurance.
 This deep blue is classic, elegant and timeless.
 The sensation that this color gives the viewer is a bit of a surprise since it’s a color we are used to having around us.

 According to The Pantone Institute, that exactly was the main idea.
 To have a color that stands out while also being familiar.
 It gives everyone the feeling of a good foundation of faith and peace.